sandtron/scala-glicko2-team/README.md

 ## Requirements

-Java must be installed on the system
+Java must be installed on the system.
+Scala is required for building.

+## Building

+`sbt assembly` will build the app into ./target...

+build.sh will compile the app and move it to the glicko2team directory

 ## Usage